Tailwind-Stocker/contribution-snake/README.md

 2. **Processes Grid**: Converts raw data into a structured contribution grid
 3. **Generates Path**: Creates a zigzag path for the snake to follow
 4. **Creates Animation**: Renders SVG and GIF animations with the snake eating contributions
-5. **Auto-deploys**: Pushes generated files to GitHub Pages
+5. **Auto-updates**: Pushes generated files to the repository (output branch)

 ## Setup Instructions

 ### 1. Fork or Create Repository

 1. Fork this repository or create a new repository with the same structure
-2. Make sure the repository is public (required for GitHub Pages)
+2. Make sure the repository is public (required for GitHub Actions to run)

 ### 2. Enable GitHub Actions